 - Put the olive oil into the frying pan and heat it gently.

-- Slice the potatoes thinly using either a mandolin (carefully!) or using the slicing attachment on a food processor
+- Slice the potatoes and the onion thinly, using either a mandolin or in a food processor using the slicing attachment

 - Slide the potatoes and onions gently into the pan, pressing them down so the oil is just barely covering them